dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 material class like mat-elevation-z8.
 Alternatively, the markdown widget defines the styles margin1 to margin5 which set the element margin to 1em to 5em.

+#### notebook

+This widget is the JSONata equivalent of a Jupyter notebook.
+It allows composing and running several expressions.
+The result of every expression is stored in the browser session.
+You can also assign variables and use them in other expressions.

+The widget offers a save function at the bottom.
+This saves the entire page and the expressions contained within.
+Please note that the notebook widget should only be used as the sole widget on the page, since saving the notebook will delete other widgets you might place on the page.

 #### table

 Displays query results as a table